realwear/HTML/api.md

+## Import WearML-Engine ##

+The latest version of [wearMl_engine.js](https://github.com/realwear/HTML/blob/master/js/wearml_engine-min.js).
+After downloading include the javascript file to your web page.
+The script will only execute on android based devices with a screen size of 480x854.

 ## Adding a Speech Command ##

-Once you have added the javascript file to your web page you can start adding speech commands to your html elements.
+Once you have added the javascript file to your web page you can start adding speech commands to your HTML elements.
 Adding data-wml-speech-command="" to your element along with the speech command you want to register will allow the wearML engine to detect which element you would like to speech enable.

 ```javascript
 <input data-wml-speech-command="Enter Username" class="form-control" type="text" placeholder="Username"/>